dheerajodha/CDLI-Tablet-App/README.md

 <b>ABOUT</b> : CDLI already has it's Android and iPad application published on stores to allow users of app to learn about ancient history, one entry at a time.
 By "entry", I mean daily entry, the current apps add a new entry each day to give the users something new to look and learn each day.
 These entries contain an image of an artifact/cunieform/sculptures of historical interests, along with a description about them.<br><br>

-<b>PURPOSE</b> : This project works on to develop new mobile applications for CDLI developed
+<b>PURPOSE</b> : This project works on to build a new mobile application for CDLI developed
-completely by Flutter so that we won’t need two seperate mobile applications for both android and apple devices, this would help in saving lost of time and energy in maintaining both the apps.
-Also, this gave me an opportunity to learn about Flutter, and at the same time, to work on my first Open Source Project.<br><br>
+completely by Flutter so that we won’t need two seperate mobile applications for both android and iOS devices, this would help in saving lots of time and energy which goes in maintaining both the apps.
+This project also gave me an opportunity to learn about Flutter, and at the same time, to work on my first Open Source Project.<br><br>

-<b>MY PLAN</b> (on how to fetch data from json array) :

-➔ To do this task, we’ll use 2 Flutter libraries :
-- HTTP​ for network calls.
-- json_annotation​ for annotating your JSON model classes.

-<br>➔ Since, a class defines the fields you’ll pull from the JSON, following classes will be
-present inside ​ Cuneiform_Data.dart ​ file :
-- CuneiformData : class having attributes ​ url, thumbnail, theme, title, blurb, description ​ and​ date.
-- CuneiformDataList : class to hold dart list of CuneiformData.

-<br>➔ Naming Convention :
-- Here, CuneiformData class is used to fetch the overall data of each entry from the json array, which will be displayed in several routes.
-- So, basically we are fetching “Data” of each “Cuneiform”, hence CuneiformData.

-<br>➔ We’ll also use two development libraries that create helper classes for converting
-JSON strings into our model objects :
-- build_runner​ , which runs your json_serializable library.
-- json_serializable​ , which creates the extra helper classes that convert strings into your models.

-<br>➔ And, the URL that we’ll be using to fetch data is :
+> <br> And, the URL that we’ll be using to fetch data is : https://cdli.ucla.edu/cdlitablet_android/fetchdata.php<br><br>
-https://cdli.ucla.edu/cdlitablet_android/fetchdata.php<br><br>

 <b>FLOW DIAGRAM</b>